 Microphones (Mics) by Pickup Pattern

 Mics that pick up sound from one side with reduced sensitivity in other areas are known as unidirectional mics.
-When you use this mic to talk, you have to get your mouth close to the mic or point it at the direction where you open your mouth.
+When you use this mic to talk, you have to get your mouth close to the mic or point it in the direction where you open your mouth.
 Otherwise, the sound won’t be heard clearly because it doesn’t get good gain.

 This comes in handy when you want to focus on one sound source and ignore the rest.
 Since the sensitivity decreases in areas besides the voice side, the recording won’t be affected by feedback or reverb that much.

 Omnidirectional mics pick up sound equally from all directions.
-The sounds produced on the back and sides will be picked up equally just like sound coming from the front.
+The sounds produced on the back and sides will be picked up equally just like sounds coming from the front.
 No matter which angle you point the mic at, the recording will sound busy if the surroundings are filled with sounds.